 So what do you do once a buzzing bee proves it’s not playing around?

-Here’s how to deal with your dog getting stung by a bee:
+What to do if your dog is stung by a bee

 1. Stay calm.